Cherkani/react-speech-app/README.md

 pip install numpy<2

-#change featurable file in packages
+#change featuretable.py file in packages

  with open(weights_fn)
 to